SCIENCE,TECHNOLOGY AND SUSTAINABILITY OF POLYMERS

 2) Select the appropriate technique and processing conditions for a specific (natural or synthetic) polymer, or a blend of polymers.

-3) Identify the relationship between chemical-physical, microstructural characteristics and macroscopic properties of different polymers (including bio-based ones) belonging to the three classes of polymers.
+3) Identify the relationship between chemical-physical, microstructural characteristics and macroscopic properties of different polymers (including bio-based ones) belonging to the different classes of polymers.

 4) Select a proper polymeric material, or a blend of polymers, for a specific application.